Ontraport/PilotPress/readme.txt

 == Changelog ==

 = 1.5.9 =
+* Fixed an error which would cause the plugin to not activate when the PHP Setting short_open_tag is set to off

+= 1.5.9 =
 * Fixed a possible issue where editing a users password would fail with PilotPress enabled

 = 1.5.8 =